Mario Kart World Review

 Knockout Tour:

-The Knockout Tour mode is a knock out race mode.
-This isn't new to racing, but it is new to the Mario Kart series.
+The Knockout Tour mode is a knockout race mode.
+While this isn't new to racing games in general, it is a novel addition to the Mario Kart series.

-To put it simply, players race across the map, and those who are in last place when crossing checkpoints get knocked out.
-The goal is to stay at the front of the pack as long as possible, and hopefully finish in first by the end.
-Like in Grand Prix this mode has multiple cups to race through, with multiple difficulties as well, but these races are fully linear without the laps.
-They focus almost exclusively on the paths between the tracks, and take players through unique locations they might not see otherwise.
+To put it simply, players race across the map, and those in last place when crossing checkpoints get knocked out.
+The goal is to stay at the front of the pack as long as possible and hopefully finish in first by the end.
+Like in Grand Prix, this mode has multiple cups to race through, with multiple difficulties as well.
+However, these races are fully linear without laps; they focus almost exclusively on the paths between the tracks, taking players through unique locations they might not see otherwise.

 Technically this mode is what one might consider the "star of the show" in World, but the cups are limited compared to what free play races allow you to do.